LucGeritz/Tempie/readme.md

 >Tempie is work in progress.
 It does work already though..

 I love template engines for PHP.
 At the same time I believe template engines should be small and humble.
 Tempie is what I think I template engine should offer

 - an easy to read syntax
 - variable resolving
 - iterations
 - selections
 - comments
+- filters

 ## A most basic example